Pune's cricket heyday

 Sugwekar had several prolific seasons for Maharashtra, but the one that perhaps brought him the closest to an India cap was 1996-97, when he made 927 runs in ten games at 71.30.
 "I was opening that season, and there was a vacancy for the opening slot [in the Indian side].
 This was around the West Indies tour in 1997, when Tendulkar was captain.
 But [Navjot] Sidhu got a chance to play.
 After that I thought there's no chance, because you can't have such a great season every year."

 Sugwekar's career ended on unfavourable terms with the selectors after he was dropped in the 2000-01 season, and he played just one game the season after that.
-He was involved with the Maharashtra U-19 team for a couple of years, then became a Ranji Trophy selector for a year.
-He is now chief administrative officer at the Sharad Pawar Public School, and was recently approached by the Orissa Cricket Association to take over as director of cricket, a position he is expected to fill in April 2013.
+He was involved with the Maharashtra Under-19 team for a couple of years, then became a Ranji Trophy selector for a year.
+He then served as chief administrative officer at the Sharad Pawar Public School.

 Pune cricket has changed significantly, and not for the better, according to Sugwekar.
-The biggest blow has been the clubs not being able to organise their own tournaments - once considered just as important as those hosted by the Maharashtra Cricket Association for selection - as often.
+The biggest blow has been the clubs not being able to organise too many of their own tournaments - once considered just as important as those hosted by the Maharashtra Cricket Association for selection.
 "Suddenly, in 2005, everything was stopped.
 Not a single club got permission from MCA to host its own tournament.
 Somehow the MCA feels people should play cricket organised only by the MCA.
 The invitational leagues [comprising two-day games of 90 overs each] which the MCA organises - the quality of that tournament is low.
-They play a lot of games at the U-14, U-19, and U-21 levels.
-In terms of quantity they've definitely done a great job.
+They play a lot of games at the Under-14, Under-19, and Under-21 levels.
+In terms of quantity, they've definitely done a great job.
 But in terms of quality, if you ask me, it's nothing to talk about."

 That the power is shifting away from Pune is also evident in the make-up of the team.
 "If you consider 15 in a squad, seven to eight guys were from Pune, sometimes even ten.
 Now there are six or seven guys.
 But when I was playing, it was never like a talented guy from the districts was overlooked.
 You see Iqbal Siddiqui, Milind Kulkarni, Azim Khan, Prashant Rai, Ramesh Hazare, so many guys from the districts played for Maharashtra, for more than five years.
 The myth was that district boys were always neglected."